-The ASTRO Accreditation Program for Excellence (APEx®) was created to support quality improvement in radiation therapy practices.
+The APEx - Accreditation Program for Excellence® or APEx® was created to support quality improvement in radiation therapy practices.
 The program establishes standards of performance derived from white papers and consensus practice guidance for radiation oncology.
-Facilities that obtain practice accreditation will have the systems, personnel, and policies and procedures that are needed to meet the APEx standards for high-quality patient care.
+Facilities that obtain practice accreditation will have the systems, personnel, and policies and procedures that are needed to meet the APEx Standards for high-quality patient care.

 - Undergo an objective, external review of radiation oncology practices, policies and processes;